 Beginner and Intermediate Level - Course fee $350.00

 These courses are offered under the auspice of the University of Tennessee, Knoxville College of Social Work.
 The courses are provided in a totally online asynchronous format and are available to MSSW graduates.
-Participants earn 9 CEU's for completion of each of the three courses.
-Certificates of completion will be electronically available upon completion of the courses.
+Participants earn 9 CE credits for completion of each of the three courses.
+Certificates of completion, reflecting 9 CE credits, will be electronically available upon the completion of each module.
+A paper certificate will be mailed to each participant upon confirmation that all three PGTC modules were completed.

-Contact Elizabeth DeGeorge at email@example.com (contact information is also available within the learning management system) for problems or questions about using the learning management system.
+Contact Elizabeth DeGeorge at email@example.com (contact information is also available within the learning management system) with any questions about the certificate program or problems using the learning management system.
 Courses should be accessible for individuals with disabilities, but personal technical accommodation is also available upon request.
 Course evaluations may be accessed from within the learning management system upon completion of each course.

 Note: No cancellations or refunds are regularly available.
 Special considerations will be received on a case by case basis.